njsimons/CODATA-RDA-Lesson-1/Exercise_1A(1).md

 **Exercise 1A(1).
-Demonstrate that a DOI redirects to the web landing page for the associated information resource.**
+Demonstrate that a DOI redirects to the web landing page for an associated information resource.**